 - Both of you acknowledge your own issues and the fact that you need to work on them.

 Start seeing the endless opportunities to become a team, and work together to support each other in whatever journey (sweet or sour).

 Can toxic relationships be healed?

 You can fix a toxic relationship if you’re both willing to work on it.
 It takes a lot of work, effort, and devotion from both sides.
-It takes understanding, empathy, and acknowledgment of your own behavior and the other’s behavior.
+It takes understanding, empathy, and acknowledgment of your behavior and the other’s behavior.

 Unfortunately, you cannot fix a toxic relationship if only one of you is willing to try.
-If one (or both) of you refuses to work on their traumas, refuses to see the problem, and accept why and where the problem is arising from.
+If one (or both) of you refuses to work on their traumas, refuses to see the problem, and accepts why and where the problem is arising from.